Lonnie Hutchinson: Career and practice

 "Intrinsic to each series within my art practice, I honour tribal whakapapa or genealogy.
 In doing so, I move more freely between the genealogy of past, present and future to produce works that are linked to memories of recent and ancient past, that are tangible and intangible...I make works that talk about those spaces in-between, those spiritual spaces."

 She is particularly recognised for her sculptural 'cut outs' made from black builders paper, such as sista7 (2003) in the collection of the Christchurch Art Gallery.
-Ane Tonga noted that the recurring use of this material in Hutchinson's art practice works to address "a wide range of historical, social and representational constructs."
+Curator Ane Tonga noted that the recurring use of this material in Hutchinson's art practice works to address "a wide range of historical, social and representational constructs."

 Lonnie Hutchinson is represented by The Central Art Gallery in Christchurch, New Zealand.

 Public artworks

 Hutchinson has also been commissioned to produce a number of public or long-term installation works.
 These include Beat the Feet, a site-specific work responding to the Christchurch Cathedral as part of Art and Industry's Biennial SCAPE 2008; Te Taumata, six site-specific works for the opening of the redeveloped Auckland Art Gallery in 2011; a digital binocular station that presents viewers with images of virtual landscapes in Chews Lane in central Wellington; I Like Your Form as part of The Arcades Project in the Festival of Transitional Architecture in Christchurch in 2014; and Star Mound, produced for the 2015 Sculpture on the Gulf exhibition.

 In August 2015 Hutchinson's sculpture Night/I Love You was launched on a Ronwood Ave car park in Manukau, south Auckland.
 Three years in the making the work was commissioned through the Auckland City Council's regional public art programme.
 The work is made up of two phrases in neon lettering, 'I Love You' and 'Aroha atu Aroha mai', on adjacent walls of the carpark.

 In December 2016 the first stage of Hutchinson's commission for Christchurch's new justice precinct was unveiled.
-Made up of more than 1,400 individual curved, teardrop-shaped pieces of anodised aluminium, the 36-metre long work on the facade of a multi-storey carpark was inspired by Māori kākahu (woven cloaks) and the feathers of the endangered kakapo.
-In developing the work Hutchinson studied a kākahu made with kakapo feathers from the collection of the Perth Museum and Art Gallery in Scotland.
+Made up of more than 1,400 individual curved, teardrop-shaped pieces of anodised aluminium, the 36-metre long work on the facade of a multi-storey carpark was inspired by Māori kākahu (woven cloaks) and the feathers of the endangered kākāpō.
+In developing the work Hutchinson studied a kākahu made with kākāpō feathers from the collection of the Perth Museum and Art Gallery in Scotland.
 Two other pieces of the commission – a huia feather design to be printed on windows and landscaping of the surrounding grounds – are still under development.